manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 There are several techniques to handle imbalanced data that improve the performance of ML models (see Lewinson<sup>3</sup>, pp. 562-572).
 For this project, we applied a hybrid technique combining SMOTE (*Synthetic Minority Over-sampling Technique*) and Tomek Links (section 6.3 of the code).
 In short, SMOTE generates new synthetic instances of the minority class, while Tomek helps define the boundaries between the classes by removing majority class instances that are closest to the minority class instances.

-Note also that the adopted algorithm, *Logistic Regression*, allows the use of the *class_weight='balanced'* parameter, also with the aim of addressing the issue of imbalanced classes.
-In this work, both the *class_weight* parameter and SMOTE-Tomek were used together.
-As a suggestion for a future test, the performance of using one or the other in isolation could be evaluated.

 ## 7.3.
 Performance Metrics - Precision & Recall